awjlogan/emonHP/README.md

 _emonHP_ is a system for monitoring heat pump operation.
 It is designed to work with [OpenEnergyMonitor](https://openenergymonitor.org), but can be used as a standalone system.

+The system provides the following interfaces:

+- MBUS
+- RS485
+- AC sense
+- OneWire
+- USB-C
+- 40-pin Raspberry Pi header

 ## Getting started

+### Getting a board

 - Purchase a heat pump monitoring system from the [OpenEnergyMonitor Shop](https://shop.openenergymonitor.com/)
-- Build your own board!
+- Build your own!
-  - With [KiCad](https://www.kicad.org/) installed, run `./generate.py` in the `pcb` directory (Linux and macOS only) to generate manufacturing files (KiCad PCB, Gerbers, BoM).
+  - With [KiCad](https://www.kicad.org/) installed, run `./generate.py` in the `pcb` directory (tested on Linux and macOS only) to generate manufacturing files (KiCad PCB, Gerbers, BoM).

-## Hardware Overview

-The system provides the following interfaces:

-- MBUS interface
-- RS485 interface
-- AC-coupled current transformer (CT) input
-- 2x configurable analog, OneWire, or pulse input
+### emonHP

+> [!NOTE]
+Setting up as an integrated emonHP system requires a Raspberry Pi 4.
+This exposes extra UART ports on the 40-pin header which are not available on older versions.

+Connect the Raspberry Pi to the 40 pin header.

+> [!WARNING]
+Power must only be applied to one of the emonHP's USB-C port *or* the Raspberry Pi's power port, never both.

+### Standalone

+Connect to a host computer through the USB-C port.
+The emonHP will enumerate as 3 serial ports.